Pirates of the Caribbean: The Curse of the Black Pearl: 2023 re-release

+Other Media

+An immersive performance of the film by title Disney's Pirates of the Caribbean: The Immersive Adventure will open at Secret Cinema's Greenwich Peninsula venue in London in February 2027 for a limited ten-week run.

 Reception

 Box office

 Before its release, many journalists expected Pirates of the Caribbean would be a box-office bomb.
 The pirate genre had not been successful for many years, with Cutthroat Island (1995) being a notable failure.
 Depp was known mostly for starring in cult films, but Pirates of the Caribbean has been cited as launching his career as a leading man.

+On its opening day, Pirates of the Caribbean collected $13.5 million.
 The film opened at number one ahead of Terminator 3: Rise of the Machines and The League of Extraordinary Gentlemen, grossing $46,630,690 in its opening weekend and $70,625,971 since its Wednesday launch.
-This made it Disney's highest July opening weekend, a record held until the debut of The Village a year later.
-It would also outgross another pirate-themed film, Sinbad: Legend of the Seven Seas, while staying ahead of the summer's top earner, Disney's own Finding Nemo.
-Additionally, the film would hold the record for having the highest opening weekend for a Johnny Depp film until 2005 when Tim Burton's Charlie and the Chocolate Factory surpassed it.
-The film was overtaken by Bad Boys II during its second weekend, but still made $34 million.
+It went on to surpass Armageddon to have the highest July opening weekend for a Disney film.
+That record would be held until the debut of The Village a year later.
+The film also achieved the biggest opening weekend for Gore Verbinski and Johnny Depp's careers, replacing The Mexican and Sleepy Hollow respectively.
+The latter lasted for two years until 2005 when Tim Burton's Charlie and the Chocolate Factory surpassed it.
+The film would also outgross another pirate-themed film, Sinbad: Legend of the Seven Seas, while staying ahead of the summer's top earner, Disney's own Finding Nemo.
+It was overtaken by Bad Boys II during its second weekend, but still made $34 million.
+For its third weekend, it maintained second place behind Spy Kids 3-D: Game Over, generating $23.1 million and beating newcomers Lara Croft: Tomb Raider – The Cradle of Life and Seabiscuit.
 Pirates of the Caribbean eventually made its way to $654,264,015 worldwide ($305,413,918 domestically and $348,850,097 overseas), becoming the fourth-highest-grossing film of 2003, as well as joining Finding Nemo, Bruce Almighty, X2, and The Matrix Reloaded as one of the first five films to pass the $200 million mark in one summer season.
 Box Office Mojo estimates that the film sold over 50.64 million tickets in the US.

 Internationally, Pirates of the Caribbean dominated for seven consecutive weekends at the box office, tying the record of Men in Black II at the time.
 Only three movies after that broke the record; its sequel, Dead Man's Chest, (with nine consecutive No. 1 weekends and ten in total), Avatar (with 11 consecutive No. 1 weekends) and The Smurfs (with eight consecutive No. 1 weekends).
 As of February 2021, it is the 141st-highest-grossing film of all time.